David O. McKay: President of the LDS Church

-President Heber J. Grant chose McKay to serve as Second Counselor in the First Presidency in 1934.
-He served in the presidency under church president Grant, and then under George Albert Smith Smith until 1951.
-In 1950 he also became President of the Quorum of the Twelve Apostles when his predecessor George F. Richards passed, making McKay the second most senior apostle after the church's president.
+Heber J. Grant chose McKay to serve as second counselor in the First Presidency in 1934.
+He served in the presidency under Grant, and then under George Albert Smith, until 1951.
+In 1950, he also became President of the Quorum of the Twelve Apostles when his predecessor, George F. Richards died, making McKay the second most senior apostle after the church's president.
 He was set apart as president of the church on April 9, 1951, upon Smith's death.
 He was 77 years old upon assuming the presidency, and served for 19 years until his death.
 During this time, the number of members and stakes in the LDS Church nearly tripled, from 1.1 million to 2.8 million, and 184 to 500 respectively.

 McKay was an outspoken critic of communism, opposing its perceived atheist underpinnings and denial of freedom of choice.
 Similarly, communist nations generally forbid proselytizing by the LDS Church and most other religions.

 In 1951, McKay began plans for what eventually became BYU-Hawaii.
 In 1954 he made another trip around the world, visiting Brazil, South Africa, Fiji, Tonga, and other countries.

 Under McKay's administration, the LDS Church's stance on Africans holding the priesthood was softened.
 Beginning in the mid-1950s, members of suspected African descent no longer needed to prove their lineage was not African, allowing dark-skinned members to receive the priesthood unless it was proved that they were of African descent.
 This policy improved proselytizing in racially mixed areas, such as South America and South Africa.
 Blacks of verifiable African descent (including most in the United States) were not permitted to hold the priesthood until eight years after McKay's death.